 The Department of Physics & Astronomy is an acknowledged national leader in physics education for developing the Workshop Physics program, an innovative activity-based method for learning introductory physics.
-In classes, from the most basic to the most advanced, students engage in activities and projects instead of listening to traditional lectures.
-All upper-level students do research in a state-of-the-art building with facilities for projects in plasma physics, optics, magnetic fluids, materials science, astronomy and astrophysics.
-Students interested in astronomy help run the Kanev Planetarium and conduct research on the 24-inch telescope of the college’s Michael Britton Observatory.
-More than 40 percent of recent physics graduates are women, in contrast to the national average of 19 percent.
-Approximately half of all majors go on to graduate study in physics or astronomy.
+In classes, from the most basic to the most advanced, students engage in activities and projects complemented by interactive lectures.
+All upper-level students do research in a state-of-the-art building with facilities for projects in optics, nonlinear dynamics of complex systems, plasma physics, pattern formation in magnetic fluids, material science, environmental physics and astronomy.